yanbo-huang/machine_learning_examples/golearn/Readme.md

 > Overall accuracy: **0.9394**

-It clearly to say that the random forest algorithm significantly rised model's overall accuracy and F1 score.
+It is clear to say that the random forest algorithm significantly rised model's overall accuracy and F1 score.